Klipsch Heresy IV Review. Klipsch steps into the Audiophile Realm.

 When I choose a speaker for myself I do not look at price, brand or size.
 I look at what will sound the best in my room as the room is what I am stuck with.
 For my 12X13 room these Heresy IV, without a sub, bring me an amazingly real human presentation with energy, life, slam and plenty of WOW.
 HIGHLY RECOMMEND these to those getting into audio or seasoned audiophiles who want to be in for quite a surprise at what you can get for $3000 today.

 I have had speakers here in my room that range from $500 to $40,000.
-I will say that the $40k speakers sounded the worst in here (if I have to judge them all) and these little IV’s are up with the top best I have had here.
+I will say that the $40k speakers sounded the worst in here (if I have to judge them all) and these little IV’s are up with the top best I have had here for fun, excitement, and value.
 It’s funny but as I remember back to all speakers I have owned, tested or ran through here the ones that I remember the most?
-Klipsch Heresy III and IV, Klipsch Cornwall III and my old Sonus Faber Guarneri.
-All speakers I consider musical instruments rather than boxes that make music.
+Klipsch Heresy III and IV, Klipsch Cornwall III and my old Sonus Faber Guarneri (original Homage and Evolution).
+All speakers that I consider “musical instruments” rather than boxes that make music.
 Drive them right, place them correctly and use good quality upstream gear and you will be rewarded.
 Listening right now, 8AM and boy do these sound heavenly with my volume dial at 8 on my L2i SE.
 Gentle, quiet yet full, balanced, and the vocals are to die for.

 As you can tell I really love these speakers.
 The problem I have now is trying to turn them off. ; )

 UPDATE FEB 27th 2020: After approx. 100 hours these have warmed up and the treble is now super smooth yet very expansive.
 While still having more HF energy than the III, what this brings is a wide open soundstage and ultra clarity.
 None of the darker Version III sound here.
 These did change throughout the 100 hours.
 From brighter and splashy to lean bass to where they are now..huge, full, clear, transparent and beautiful.
 These are jewels.
-A human experience where you enjoy THE MUSIC rather than worry about whether the $20k you spent on speakers was worth it. ; ) These things ROCK!
+A human experience where you enjoy THE MUSIC rather than worry about whether the $20k you spent on speakers was worth it (because you spent under $3000). ; ) These things ROCK!